Alex-MacLean/TheLegendOfHerobrine/README.md

 You are not allowed to redistribute recompiled bianaries from this source code, no matter how much modifications are made.

-If you want to contribute to this project feel free to contact me with whatever modifications you have made, if your code makes it into the mod I will add you to the credits section of the mcmod.info and mods.toml files.
+If you want to contribute to this project feel free to contact me with whatever modifications you have made, if your code makes it into the mod I will add you to the credits section of the fabric.mod.json file.

 For questions about any other restrictions or permissions not stated here, please refer to the license (LGPLv3).